insected/bobbae_gcp-wiki/VLAN.md

 #### NFV

-[Network Function Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) is an approach by Telecom companies for deployment, management and scaling of network functions.
-NFV allows for decoupling and virtualization of existing OSS or legacy hardware to make them software driven and use standardized hardware.
-NFV is about overarching concept as a framework for running SDN functions.
+[Network Function Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) is an approach by Telecom companies for deployment, management, and scaling of network functions.
+NFV allows for decoupling and virtualization of existing OSS or legacy hardware to make them software-driven and use standardized hardware.
+NFV is about the overarching concept as a framework for running SDN functions.

 #### VNF